 The X/Y/Z rotation operates like a 3-axis camera gimbal - imagine the fixture within three pivoting rings (see left hand picture below).
 In some orientations, the X and Z rotation will seem to do the same thing and some rotations seem to be impossible to achieve - this is called gimbal lock and happens when two of the "rings" are lined up with each other (right hand picture below).
 Change the Y rotation by 90 degrees to enable you to achieve other angles.

 Illustration by MathsPoetry

-Press the Position button a third time to switch the wheels to Rotation mode.
+Press Position a third time to switch the wheels to Rotation mode.
 This is similar to Orientation but if you have multiple fixtures selected, the fixtures rotate as a group about the middle fixture.